Yes, if a different level of care is appropriate, women can transfer from one program to another.

 Our skilled licensed alcohol and drug counselors and mental health professionals will work one-on-one with you to develop a personalized outpatient treatment care plan.
 We will also connect you with our more than 50 community partners to address your complete recovery needs.
 Wayside outpatient offerings currently include 8-14 hours of weekly programming, as well as:

-- Flexible scheduling in both day and evening
+- Flexible evening scheduling

 - A combination of group and individual sessions